Last updated on July 2nd, 2023 at 02:34 pm

 Mullaghmore Head, Ireland

-No list of the biggest waves in the world would be complete without this Irish monster.
 Mullaghmore Head rarely breaks, but when it does, it produces slabbing take-offs followed by death-defying drops and epic rides.

-Mullaghmore’s very exposed to any swell rolling in from the North Atlantic, but this also leaves it exposed to the wind making finding a surfable window quite the art.
+This Irish beast is exposed to any swell rolling in from the North Atlantic, but this also leaves it exposed to the wind making finding a surfable window quite the art.

 Local and travelling big wave surfers will carefully scour the charts looking for any potential respite in storms that might give them the small window they need.